-In the hot, baking sun we drudged ourselves, albeit rather willingly, behind two armed game rangers from Orpen Camp in the Kruger National Park.
-Our guides, Carol and Thomas, had fetched us in their open game-drive vehicle from the ablution facilities at Tamboti Tented Camp where we were staying.
+In the hot, baking sun we trudged, albeit rather willingly, behind two armed game rangers from Orpen Camp in the Kruger National Park.
+Carol and Thomas, Our guides, had picked us up in their open game-drive vehicle from the Tamboti Tented Camp.
 After introducing themselves and giving us a briefing of the walk, we headed out into the bumpy bushveld.

 The best part about going on bushwalks like this is that you get to go into the “no-go areas” and are allowed to ignore the no-entry signposts intended for the “normal visitors” in Kruger.

 The drive was very pleasant, making general chit-chat over the weather, wildlife and South Africa.
 We came across a rather difficult patch in the road and Thomas hopped out the car to guide us through.

 Up until now, the ground had looked very dry, but this patch looked rather muddy.
 I asked if they’d had some rain lately, and Carol happily answered, “Yes, in January”.
 It was March…

 In the Netherlands, we’re happy if we get a week or two without rain …

 We reached the spot where we could park the car, and while Marcel and I readied ourselves, our camera and video camera, the guides readied their rifles.

 Which served as a quick reminder of the imminent dangers.
 Lions, leopards, rhinos, elephants… Luckily we were relatively safe from being attacked by hippos or crocodiles due to there being no rivers in the area

 As instructed, we headed out quietly in single file, whistling softly or slapping our thighs gently to let the guides know we wanted to take photos or ask a question.